zenoss/ZenPacks.zenoss.OpenStackInfrastructure/docs/body.md

 - Avoid nameconfict for proxy devices and be more flexible in linking to existing devices when appropriate.
 (ZPS-3991)
 - When mapping hostnames, treat all host references in case-insensitive manner (ZPS-3989)
+- Fix hostfqdn modeler plugin for systems where the 'dnsdomainname' command is not available (ZPS-4083)
+- expected_ceilometer_heartbeats includes additional possible names for a host, based on hostmap, proxy device, and the host's local 'hostname' (ZPS-4082)

 2.4.1